 May 29, 2020 - Broadband Breakfast announced that its Broadband Breakfast Live Online webcast series will focus in June 2020 on "Digital Infrastructure Investment," a Physical/Virtual Event taking place on August 10, 2020.
-Each of the four #BroadbandLive events in June - which will continued to take place every Wednesday at 12 Noon ET - will be devoted to a separate topic featured at Digital Infrastructure Investment.
+Each of the four #BroadbandLive events in June — which will continue to take place every Wednesday at 12 Noon ET — will be devoted to a separate topic featured at Digital Infrastructure Investment.

 This pathbreaking event brings the broadband infrastructure and financial services communities together to focus on the digital infrastructure and investment asset profile, including fiber, small cells, towers and data center assets required to support a 21st Century information economy.

 The physical event will take place at the Broadband Communities Summit in Houston, the leading event for network builders and deployers, community leaders and

 multifamily property owners.
 The virtual event event will take place online on August 10, 2020, from 1 p.m.
 ET to 7 p.m.
 ET.

 The annual Digital Infrastructure Investment conference will unite infrastructure investment fund managers, institutional investors, private equity and venture capitalists with senior broadband leaders and bring clarity to the next business model for advanced digital infrastructure.